 Surging and Jerking

 Surging and jerking were the most reported transmission issues on 2013 Sentra’s and occurred at around 74,000 miles.
 This is an early warning sign that transmission problems are on the way.
 Customers who experienced this problem and didn’t get it taken care of upon the first appearance had to replace the entire transmission.
+To avoid the feel of jerking inside the car, you can go for seat covers that are sustainable alternatives to traditional leather.

 Many customers reported experiencing whining noises coming from their transmission at around 66,000 miles.
 While these noises could certainly be something else, it typically indicates a catastrophic outcome that could cost thousands of dollars for a new transmission.
 For this reason, it’s critical to monitor weird noises, smells, or other behavior coming from a vehicle.
 If this ever occurs, contact a mechanic immediately as it could save thousands of dollars in future repairs.